NachoToast/FoundationX-Discord/README.md

 # FoundationX-Discord

-Various Discord bots and related-functionality for the FoundationX [Discord server](https://discord.gg/FoundationX).
+Various Discord bots and related functionality for the [FoundationX](https://foundationxservers.com) server network.

 Main bot needs the `bot` and `applications.commands` scopes.